This is bear country.

 Report an encounter:

-If you encounter a bear displaying aggressive or defensive behavior, or if a bear gains access to a food attractant, please report it by calling Montana Fish, Wildlife & Parks at (406) 752-5501; USDA Wildlife Services for bear-livestock conflicts at (406) 657-6464; or the Confederated Tribes at (406) 275-2774.
+Report any encounter where a bear displayed aggressive or defensive behavior or bear conflict where bear got into a food attractant by calling Montana Fish, Wildlife & Parks at (406) 752-5501; USDA Wildlife Services for bear-livestock conflicts at (406) 657-6464; or the Confederated Tribes at (406) 275-2774.

 In an emergency, dial 9-1-1.